 On the Panorama Volume Dashboard that pops up, select Create New Volume Surface.

 To the Create Surface window that comes next, we set the name of our new Volume Surface.
 In this case, we name it Cut and Fill.
-As a Base Surface, we select the Base Surface we created at Step 2, using Plex-Earth 5D's elevation data.
-As Comparison Surface we select the Proposed Earthworks Surface we created at Step 3.
+As a Base Surface, we select the Base Surface we created in Step 2, using Plex-Earth's elevation data.
+As Comparison Surface we select the Proposed Earthworks Surface we created in Step 3.
 We leave the Cut and Fill Factor to 1.00, assuming that our material keeps the same volume as a fill material after being cut.
 We also leave the surface Style as Cut and Fill Banding 0.5m Interval to have a colored 2D representation of our Earthworks.

 Now, we get back to the Volume Dashboard.
 Here, we can see that the Cut and Fill Volumes have been calculated in Cubic Meters.
 We can also see a Net Graph showing graphically the compared amount of Cut and Fill (Red for Cut, Green for Fill).